Tips for Acquisitions & Business exit

 How to value your company and one that makes sense?

 The next major point in these strategical tips for acquisitions and business exit is the valuation process.
 Business valuation is to know your companies worth and economic value.
-The valuation process helps to identify the financial aspects of the business based on the previous performance, data, assets, and liabilities and future performance in the coming years.

 We have summarised the approaches into three significant parts: an asset-based approach, market-based approach, and an income-based approach.

 When we talk about the market-based approach a few things comes into the consideration.
 These important factors include the estimated value of assets, profit records(includes the appropriate calculation of profit after tax using as the earning price), count of the revenue or the sales price, calculating the EBITDA (Earnings before Interest, Taxes, Depreciation, and Amortisation) and others.
 Identification of similar businesses or corporations and the right multiple factors is necessary to process the calculations with the chosen variable.